maniatisni/maniatisni/README.md

 <br>

 **Quick Intro**:
-Hi, I'm Nikos Maniatis, currently working as a Data Analyst at Procter & Gamble, in Greece.
+Hi, I'm Nikos Maniatis, currently working as a Data Scientist at Procter & Gamble, in Geneva, Switzerland.
 I like solving problems and squeezing insights out of data, with a constantly growing love for learning new technologies.
 I previously studied Physics and did a Master's in Data Science and Machine Learning.
 Besides banging my head on my keyboard, I also love banging it in live shows wheen seeing my favorite bands 🎶 or while playing my favorite songs on the guitar🎸.
 You can reach me on: [maniatisni@gmail.com](mailto:maniatisni@gmail.com)
 <br>
 <img align="right" alt="jpg" src="https://github.com/maniatisni/maniatisni/blob/main/utils/meme2.png" width=420 />